Ghosts6/To-Do-List/README.md

 Add FAQ: POST /api/faqs/ - Create a new FAQ.
 Update FAQ: PUT /api/faqs/<id>/ - Update an existing FAQ.
 Delete FAQ: DELETE /api/faqs/<id>/ - Remove an FAQ.

+## ⚠️ Project Limitations and Goals
+### Warning: This project is not designed to be responsive.
+The primary focus of this project is to demonstrate the interaction between the API, JSON data, and Django models.
+The current implementation does not include responsive design features, which means that the user interface may not adapt well to different screen sizes or devices.

+### Key Points:
+- **Main Goal**: The project is intended to work with API endpoints and handle JSON data effectively.
+- **Models**: It showcases the usage of Django models for task management and user authentication.
+- **UI Design**: Responsive design and cross-device compatibility are not addressed in this project.